Submissions

 - Self-citations (citations of the author of the article) or self-references (citations to other articles published in the same journal) do not exceed 10 %?

-• In addition to the original article with all the authors' data, is an ANONYMIZED COPY attached, without the authors' names or any other identifying information?
-Make sure to anonymize it correctly in "Options" of word (File Menu).
+• In addition to the original article with all the authors' data, is an ANONYMIZED COPY attached in which the authors' names and other identifying information do not appear?
+Be sure to anonymize it correctly.

 • Publication fees:

-Are you aware that RLCS charges APCs (Article Processing Charge) which includes and the costs of translation, DTP and spell-checking totaling €896 (VAT included) No translations external to the RLCS translation team are allowed).
+Are you aware that RLCS charges APCs (Article Processing Charge) which includes costs of translation, DTP and spell-checking totaling €896 (VAT included) No translations external to the RLCS translation team are allowed).

 • Does the text use non-sexist and inclusive language?